oconnor-ryan/ryvm/README.md

         - Zero bit.
         - Set to 1 if the result of a comparison is zero, otherwise set to 1.

-    - These flag gets set for:
+    - These flags get set during:
       - Signed Integer Comparisons
       - Unsigned Integer Comparisons
       - Floating Point Number Comparisons

 - Despite W59-W63 being "special" registers, you can still manipulate them like any other register.